 I’ve collected photos from various BREC parks and assembled them in the photo album below.

-Another shot of downtown from a plane…
+A parting shot of downtown from a plane…